NHERI-SimCenter/SimCenterDocumentation/docs/common/technical_manual/desktop/HazardSimulationTool_useCase.rst

-The functions in the earthquake hazard simulation tool required for scenario-specific use cases are Site Definition, Earthquake Rupture Forecasting, Intensity Measure Definition, Ground Motion Prediction Equations, Spatial Correlations and Ground Motion Record Selection (optional).
+The functions in the earthquake hazard simulation tool required for scenario-specific use cases are Site Definition, Earthquake Rupture Forecasting, Intensity Measure Definition, Ground Motion Prediction Equations, Spatial Correlations, and Ground Motion Record Selection (optional).
 The "Scenario-specific" option should be selected in the "Scenario Selection" tool tab.
 More details of the use cases, required inputs, and some benefits/limitations are summarised in :numref:`tab-R2DScenarioSpecificUseCases`.